Tyler O'Neill Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff leads the league.
+- The Braves pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.79).
+- The Braves' 3.84 team ERA ranks fourth among all league pitching staffs.

-- Braves pitchers combine to surrender the second-fewest home runs in baseball (141 total, one per game).
+- Braves pitchers combine to surrender 145 home runs (1.1 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.